Akil Baddoo Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.04 team ERA ranks 13th across all league pitching staffs.
+- The Yankees have a 4.02 team ERA that ranks 13th among all MLB pitching staffs.

-- The right-hander last pitched on Thursday against the Washington Nationals, when he threw 2 2/3 innings, allowing no earned runs while giving up one hit.
+- His most recent time out was on Friday against the Tampa Bay Rays, when the right-hander threw 7 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.